joavzmo/investmat2019/CourseOutline.md

   * Learner will be able to analyze the open loop response of a quarter car in Simulink.
   * Learner will be able to control Simulink from Matlab using `sim`.

-## 3 - Extension: the real deal at work
+## 3 - Extension: a glimpse to model-based development at DRiV
-  * *DRiV intelligent suspension* portfolio and the meaning of model-based development and system identification.
+  * *DRiV intelligent suspension* portfolio and the meaning of model-based development.
   * Vehicle models and the importance of the research question.
   * Road input, maneuvers and the role of standards.
   * Controller development and the interplay between science and technology.

-## 4 - Conclusion: the discovery of the inerter
+## 4 - Conclusion: your added value
-  * What is an inerter and how come no one had invented it before?
+  * A tale: what is an inerter and how come no one had invented it before?
   * You have a useful set of skills to succeed, but people do not know (despite the hype around math!).
   * Final advice
     * Do useful stuff (Driving for results, Planning and Organizing, Communication).